 Erythritol in powder form creates a cooling sensation when dissolved in the mouth (the technical term is "a high negative heat of solution").

-Erythritol has a cooling effect because it absorbs energy from its surrounding (your mouth) as it dissolves, and you feel like sucking a mint.
+The cooling effect (cold sensation) happens because erythritol absorbs energy from its surrounding (your mouth) as it dissolves, and you feel like sucking a mint.

-To counter the strong cooling, erythritol is blended with high-intensity sweeteners or other bulking sweeteners (xylitol, inulin).
+To counter the strong cooling, erythritol is blended with high-intensity sweeteners (stevia, monk fruit) or low-digestible sweeteners (xylitol, inulin).